Sound Classification Python* Demo¶

 How It Works¶

-On startup the demo application reads command line parameters and loads a network to Inference engine.
+On startup the demo application reads command line parameters and loads a model to OpenVINO™ Runtime plugin.
 It uses only audio files in

 wav format.
 Audio should be converted to model’s sample rate using